AMC Networks halts airing of Chris Hardwick's show while investigating allegations of abuse

 Dykstra, a cos-player and actress well-known in the gaming and comic book community, claimed that she was made to follow certain rules in order not to anger Hardwick, including being made to engage in sexual activity at her partner's whim.

-On Friday night, in a statement to Deadline Hollywood, Hardwick denied that he ever abused Dykstra while they were together.
+In a statement to NBC News, first reported by Deadline Hollywood, Hardwick denied that he ever abused Dykstra while they were together.

 “I was heartbroken to read Chloe’s post," Hardwick said.
 "Our three year relationship was not perfect—we were ultimately not a good match and argued—even shouted at each other—but I loved her, and did my best to uplift and support her as a partner and companion in any way and at no time did I sexually assault her.”

-Hardwick did not immediately respond to NBC News' request for comment.
+Hardwick said that he was "blindsided" by Dykstra's accusations, and added "I do not condone any kind of mistreatment of women."
 NBC News was unable to immediately contact Dykstra.

 Following the allegations, Hardwick was also removed from the lineup of music festival "Kaaboo" music festival, which was scheduled for September.